crisgcastro/DBPoolModule/README.md

 # DBPoolModule Dependencies

 The project use Maven(3.3.9v); the code is developed under the rules of the Maven checkstyle.
-Thus, this includes dependencies for the development of the unit tests such as unit, org.mockito, com.googlecod.catch-exception.
+Thus, this includes dependencies for the development of the unit tests such as [junit](https://mvnrepository.com/artifact/junit/junit/4.11), [org.mockito](https://mvnrepository.com/artifact/org.mockito/mockito-core/1.9.5), [com.googlecod.catch-exception](https://mvnrepository.com/artifact/com.googlecode.catch-exception/catch-exception) and [org.assertj](https://mvnrepository.com/artifact/org.assertj/assertj-core/1.5.0)

 # Set up
 # How to use?